microservices-march-2022/.github/profile/README.md

 # Microservices March Demo Architecture
 This is the work-in-progress demo architecture for an event.
 The system is a simple chat system in which each "conversation" has two users (think LinkedIn messages).

+## Running the Architecture
+We suggest you read and understand this document before continuing.
+Start up instructions can be found in the [`platform` repository README](https://github.com/microservices-march-2022/platform)

 ## Goals
 * Be understandable to learners of various backgrounds and experience levels
 * Show common microservices concepts using a very simple approach